paularnaud2/ParTools/README.md

 ## Quickstart

-Dowload code, extract zip and run `pip install -e .` at the root.
+Download code, extract zip and run `pip install -e .` at the root.

 You'll find examples of use and descriptions of the different available packages and functions in the _quickstart_ folder.
 If you want to use the cx_Oracle dependant packages (sql and rl), you'll need an [Oracle instant client](https://www.oracle.com/uk/database/technologies/instant-client/downloads.html) whose directory you can set in the _conf.py_ file.

 ## The common package

-The pytools package includes a _common_ sub package which provides generic functions used by other sub packages.
+The pytools package includes a _common_ sub package which provides generic functions used by the other sub packages.
 As you may want to use some of them for your own code, I recommend you to check out the list of those functions in _pytools/common/\_\_init\_\_.py_.
 Here are a few examples:

 - `save_list`: saves a list into a text file
 - `load_txt`: loads a text file into a string or a list